h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 need to watch the build on bitcoin talk

-#### ZeroLink
 #### Ring signatures

-[Ring Signature](https://en.wikipedia.org/wiki/Ring_signature) is worth a mentioning here even though it's not strictly related to Bitcoin.
+[Ring Signature](https://en.wikipedia.org/wiki/Ring_signature) is worth a mentioning here even though then chance of applying that to Bitcoin is close to zero.
 It is an interesting digital signature scheme that could be used to effectively implement a decentralized mixing service that requires no user interaction.

 Assuming there is a group of potential signers, ring signature can be created by any member in the group but it is computationally infeasible to determine which one signed it.
-[CryptoNotes](https://cryptonote.org/coins) based cryptocurrencies such as [Monero](https://ww.getmonero.org) takes advantage of these properties to hide the actual sender of the transaction.
-When creating a transaction, Monero ["randomly selects"](https://www.youtube.com/watch?v=Sn44ahKxC1E) 10 spent outputs from the blockchain as decoys along side with the actual output to be spent.
+[CryptoNotes](https://cryptonote.org/coins) based cryptocurrencies such as [Monero](https://ww.getmonero.org) takes advantage of this property to hide the actual sender of a transaction.
+When creating a transaction, [10](https://github.com/wownero/meta/issues/11) spent outputs are ["randomly selected"](https://www.youtube.com/watch?v=Sn44ahKxC1E) by Monero from the blockchain as decoys along side with the real output to be spent.
 It will then

-* derive a [key image](https://monero.stackexchange.com/questions/2883/what-is-a-key-image) out of the real output
+* Derive a [key image](https://monerodocs.org/cryptography/asymmetric/key-image/) from the real output
-* generate a ring signature from this group of outputs.
+* Generate a ring signature from this group of outputs.

-[Key image](https://monero.stackexchange.com/questions/2883/what-is-a-key-image) will be the same even if the same output is mixed with different set of decoys.
+[Key image](https://monerodocs.org/cryptography/asymmetric/key-image/) is unique for the same output even if it is mixed with different set of decoys.
-Monero blockchain keeps track of all the key images that were spent before to avoid double spends.
+Monero blockchain keeps track of all the key images of the spent outputs to avoid double spends.
 Ring signature makes sure that one of the outputs in the group is authorized to be spent, without revealing which one.

 Sender protection is considered to be the weakest part of Monero's privacy scheme since there are a few known issues with ring signature such as
-[0 decoy and chain reaction](https://www.youtube.com/watch?v=1CfXHC2IFx4), easy information leaks during [hard fork](https://www.youtube.com/watch?v=6CVcirD90pg), etc.
+[0 decoy and chain reaction](https://www.youtube.com/watch?v=1CfXHC2IFx4), potential privacy breach during [hard fork](https://www.youtube.com/watch?v=6CVcirD90pg), etc.
 When it comes to [decoys selection](https://www.youtube.com/watch?v=Sn44ahKxC1E&t=1s) it is usually a cats and mouse game because it is very hard to predict all the heuristics.
-Nonetheless, it is still considered to be the technology that offers the strongest sender protection.
+Nonetheless, it is still considered to be a technology that offers one of the strongest sender protection.

 ### Amount
+#### Rounds based mixer, 8.6 coins take 8 times to mix
+#### Unequal Input Mixing
 #### Confidential transactions (+ range proof?)
 #### Mimblewimble
 #### Ring CT